State-of-the-Art Technology

 Soft tissue lasers are used in cosmetic procedures such as gum contouring to gently remove tissue while cauterizing blood vessels, thereby reducing healing time and minimizing discomfort.
 This tool is also used to disinfect pockets between the gums and teeth.

-Call 412-201-0633 or click here to schedule your appointment.
+Call 412-534-6077 or click here to request an appointment to schedule your appointment.